carpentries-incubator/git-novice-branch-pr/_episodes/07-branches.md

 is often considered to be the "clean" or "working" version of a repository's code.

-We can what branches exist in a repository by typing
+We can see what branches exist in a repository by typing

 ~~~
 $ git branch